steichten/scripts/readme.md

 Example: wgbs_st_pipelinev0.2.sh Bd21.fastq ../brachy_genomes/Bd21Control Bd21

 This will create a folder structure in the directory you are in that contains the fastq files, fastqc reports, trimmed + filtered reads, secondary fastqc reports, bismark outputs, and windowed/coverage/bed files for visualization and analysis.

+How to setup:

+execute in a directory containg: your fastq file
+C_context_window_SREedits.pl